 Stabilization Phase

 The stabilization phase is the most intense and physically challenging part of detox.
-As the body begins eliminating toxins, withdrawal symptoms emerge, ranging from mild discomfort to severe medical complications depending on the substance and level of dependence.
-To help individuals get through withdrawal safely and comfortably, medical professionals provide symptom management, Hydration and nutritional support and 24/7 medical supervision.
+As the body begins eliminating toxins, withdrawal symptoms emerge, ranging from mild discomfort to severe medical complications, depending on the substance and level of dependence.
+To help individuals get through withdrawal safely and comfortably, medical professionals provide symptom management, hydration, nutritional support, and 24/7 medical supervision.

 Transition to Further Treatment: The Next Step in Recovery